About Hidradenitis Suppurativa (HS)

 InflaRx has pioneered the research regarding the role of complement in HS and found that patients suffering from HS have significant systemic complement activation.

 Encouraged by initial findings, in February 2018 InflaRx started a Phase IIb dose-finding study – the SHINE study – in patients suffering from moderate to severe HS.
 The randomized, double-blind, placebo-controlled, multicenter study enrolled a total of 179 patients in four active dose arms and a placebo arm at over 40 sites in 9 countries in North America and Europe.
 In June 2019, the Company announced top-line results from the trial (See press release: June 5, 2019: InflaRx Announces Top-Line SHINE Phase IIb Results for IFX-1 in Hidradenitis Suppurativa).
 The study did not achieve its primary endpoint (dose dependent effect on the HiSCR at week 16).
-However, there was a statistically significant effect of IFX-1 on the Dermatology Life Quality Index (DLQI) when comparing the treatment arms with placebo and a trend in abscess and inflammatory nodule (AN) count reduction when comparing the 3 higher dosing groups to placebo.
-An in-depth efficacy analysis of the full data set of the first 16 weeks revealed multiple efficacy signals for the high dose group compared to the placebo group (See press release: July 18, 2019: InflaRx Reports Additional Analysis of the SHINE Phase IIb Results for IFX-1 in Hidradenitis Suppurativa).
+However, there was a statistically significant effect of vilobelimab on the Dermatology Life Quality Index (DLQI) when comparing the treatment arms with placebo and a trend in abscess and inflammatory nodule (AN) count reduction when comparing the 3 higher dosing groups to placebo.
+An in-depth efficacy analysis of the full data set of the first 16 weeks revealed multiple efficacy signals for the high dose group compared to the placebo group within the initial phase of the SHINE study, including reductions in all combined inflammatory lesions, on draining fistula and on the International Hidradenitis Suppurativa Severity Score 4 (IHS4), which scores all inflammatory lesions.
+IHS4 was developed by an international expert group to score severity and track treatment response, although the score has not been utilized as a primary endpoint in late stage clinical studies in HS.
+The iHS4 weighs the most fluctuating lesions: inflammatory nodules (1 point), less than abscesses (2 points) or draining fistulas (4 points).
+(See press release: July 18, 2019: InflaRx Reports Additional Analysis of the SHINE Phase IIb Results for IFX-1 in Hidradenitis Suppurativa).

 In November 2019, InflaRx reported the results of the open label extension (OLE) part of the SHINE study (See press release: November 6, 2019: InflaRx Reports Positive Results from the Open Label Extension Part of the SHINE Study for IFX-1 in Hidradenitis Suppurativa).

 The data from the snapshot analysis at the end of the overall 9-month study treatment period showed a HiSCR response rate of 56% at week 40 among all patients who completed the OLE.
 Overall, compared to baseline counts on day 1 of the SHINE study, patients completing the OLE period showed a sustained improvement in inflammatory lesion count and a relative reduction in the total body AN count and the number of draining fistulae.
-This was also reflected in the International Hidradenitis Suppurativa Severity Score System (iHS4).
-Long-term treatment with IFX-1 was well tolerated with no drug-related serious adverse events detected in the OLE phase.
+This was also reflected in the IHS4 score.
+Long-term treatment with vilobelimab was well tolerated with no drug-related serious adverse events detected in the OLE phase.